 How to Prevent a Food Allergy?

-The best way to prevent a food allergy is through giving your dog a rotational diet.
+The best way to prevent a food allergy is by giving your dog a rotational diet.
 A rotational diet is a diet that has some variety in it.
 It’s recommended by progressive vets that you switch your dog’s food a few times per year to maintain his gut health.

-For example, you might want to feed lamb and rice foods for several weeks, then change them to fish and oatmeal, then change them again to venison and sweet potato.
+For example, you might want to feed a lamb and rice foods for several weeks, then change them to fish and oatmeal, then change them again to venison and sweet potato.
 All of those foods are good candidates for dogs with food allergies since most dogs might have never eaten them before.
 If you have a sensitive dog, you may need a few weeks to slowly transition your dog onto the new food.

 Giving probiotics to pup up to six months to one-year-old age is also recommended.
 It keeps the gut balance and makes your dog more resistance to become allergic.

-Feeding your dog with a food consisting of exclusive protein sources is also helpful in giving you more options to choose from should your dog become allergic.
+Feeding your dog with food consisting of exclusive protein sources is also helpful in giving you more options to choose from should your dog become allergic.
 For example, if you feed a diet with chicken as its sole protein source and your dog becomes allergic to it, it’s easy to find another dog food that doesn’t contain chicken.
 But if you feed a diet with five protein sources, and your dog develops an allergy to it, it might not be easy to find another option.